jcast6/Inventory-Control/README.md

 ![image](https://github.com/jcast6/Inventory-Control/assets/89822103/530d4d44-39fc-496e-861d-4f79b641f5f0)

 # Data returned from database when qr code is scanned
 Data Handling: The application parses the QR code data to retrieve the item's unique identifier.
 The GUI does not update to show the scanned item's details, it is currently being worked on.
+The item details display in the terminal as they are in the databasr when the qr code is scanned.
 ![image](https://github.com/jcast6/Inventory-Control/assets/89822103/eae5ab78-a9ee-4f5b-8d48-b08a14c48cb9)